See the Story Index for Wael Abdelgawad’s other stories.

 I imagined that he would try to dissuade me, tell me to focus on school, or tell me that such talk was dangerous and misguided.
 Still, I wanted to hear his opinion.

-His actual response was to nod solemnly and say, “It’s not necessary to travel to Europe.
-What the mujahideen need is money.
+His actual response was to nod solemnly and say, “It’s not necessary to travel to Bosnia or Chechnya to fight.
+What the mujahideen really need is money.
 I have people you could talk to.”

 So I found myself two days later in a dusty and disused office in Bakersfield, meeting with three other brothers.
 Abdus-Samad was there as a facilitator.
 He made the introductions, stated that a third of all takings would go to him – ostensibly to be sent to the mujahideen – then left us.